Associate Professor, Division of Health Management and Policy

 Dr. Schiaffino earned her PhD in health services research at the University of Florida (2014) where she studied the role of social-spatial context on disparities in the delivery of language services in hospitals, she developed a novel method to assess hospital service areas at a smaller neighborhood scale than the usual larger areas used by hospitals to identify mismatches in where services were needed versus where they were available.
 She also holds an MPH in Epidemiology with a focus on HPV and cancer epidemiology from the University of South Florida (2008).
-Her research areas of interest are health system disparities, social-spatial context, and the role of care fragmentation on the delivery of care to older adults.
+Her research areas of interest are health system disparities, social-spatial context, the role of care fragmentation on quality and outcomes and how technology can benefit aging populations.
 Her work is informed by cross-disciplinary theories including organizational, network, and geography theory as well as systems science.

 Dr. Schiaffino’s work has been published in high-impact journals including Health Affairs and the Journal of Infectious Diseases and she has presented at the National Institutes of Health (NIH) and multiple national and international conferences.
 She is interested in collaborations both nationally and internationally, some organizations include the Association for the Advancement of Science (AAAS), Universidad Autónoma de México (UNAM), and Instituto Nacional de Salud Pública (INSP).
 Dr. Schiaffino is also an Associate Member of Moores Cancer Center at UCSD and a visiting researcher in Radiation Oncology in Dr. Murphy’s Lab.
 In 2017 Dr. Schiaffino started mentoring students for SDSU’s Faculty-Student Mentoring Program and is always looking for students interested in research from all fields especially public health, psychology, geography, MIS, statistics, sociology, computer science, and nursing.